asilvainnovations/BIRD-2026-2035/SURVEYGUIDE.md

 Critical To-Do:
 - [ ] Read all uploaded files to understand codebase structure
-- [ ] Update bird-urls.ts with all new image/video titles, descriptions, and URLs
+- [ ] Update URLs and desccriptions in bird-urls.ts with all new image/video titles
 - [ ] Create Section0 with compelling web copy + banner + systems thinking video
 - [ ] Update ContextPanel.tsx with URLs and resources
 - [ ] Select critical SWOT scale questions and distribute to Sections 1-11